dotlang/language/README.md

 void _() this.y=9;  //initialize code for static instance

 ```
+- You can assign value to fields when calling `$()` operatos: `auto result = $(x:1, y:5);`.
-- If field or local variable is marked with `const`, it is not re-assignable and must be assigned either upon declaration or upon instaitiation inside `$()`.
-So you can only assign to it once.
+- If field or local variable is marked with `const`, it is not re-assignable and must be assigned either upon declaration or upon calling `$()`.
+Assignments inside `$()` override declaration assignments.
 Note that, they still can be mutated if they provide appropriate methods.
 If you need truly immutable classes, you have to implement the logic in your code.
-- You can assign value to fields when calling `$()` operatos: `auto result = $(x:1, y:5);`.
-This is used for const fields.
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
 - Any assignment to an immutable variable is allowed but will create a new reference.
 As long as the variable is not `const` assignments are ok.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
 So `obj._x` is ok if the code is inside the class type of `obj`.